ezsystems/docker-php/README.md

 - eZ Platform/Platform Enterprise *(1.13.4 or higher)*
 - Symfony *(As in any symfony-standard like app that have same or less requirements then eZ Platform)*

+The v1 format images are meant for eZ Platform v1, for images that can be used with eZ Platform v2 and v3 look at the v2 format.

 ## Images

 This repository contains several images for different versions of PHP\*: